Job Description

 - Depth in at least one of RF/analog hardware, embedded firmware, or PCB design, with the desire to grow across the full system.

-- Hands-on mixed-signal PCB design experience in Altium or similar tools, including grounding, return paths, and high-voltage/analog isolation.
+- Hands-on mixed-signal PCB design experience in Altium or similar tools.

-- Comfort moving quickly from design to bench validation, using oscilloscopes, logic analyzers, spectrum tools, and practical measurement to find the truth.
+- Comfort moving quickly from design to bench validation, using oscilloscopes, logic analyzers, spectrum tools, and practical measurement .

 - A high-ownership builder mindset: you can make progress in ambiguity, communicate clearly, and iterate without waiting for hand-offs.